Valladolid is located in the Yucatan state of Mexico, which is known for its natural beauty, thousands of cenotes and the iconic Chichen Itza.

 Okay, so now for the part you came for: the top things to do in Valladolid.

-Costing only a couple of dollars for entrance, this beautiful convent is worth a visit.
+Costing only a couple of dollars for entrance, the Convent of San Bernardino is well worth the visit.

-It’s a lovely walk through cobbled streets to get there and if you go around lunch time, you may find you’ve got the place to yourself.
+It’s a lovely walk through cobbled streets to get there, and if you go around lunch time you may find you’ve got the entire place to yourself!

-You can choose to go inside and explore the covenant itself.
+You can choose to go inside and explore the beautiful covent itself, which is full of surprises and hidden gems.

-There is also a small museum inside which explains the discovery of cenotes and items left behind in them underground which is pretty cool.
+This includes a small museum inside which explains the discovery of cenotes and items left behind in them underground, which is pretty cool.

-The grounds around the convent also house the classic “Valladolid” sign which is colourful and a little worn down, but of course you’ve got to get your picture taken there!
+The grounds around the convent also house the classic “Valladolid” sign which is colorful and a little worn down, but of course you’ve got to get your picture taken there!

 Cenote Zaci is the only cenote that’s basically in the town of Valladolid.

-No need to get transport there, you can easily walk.
+No need to get transport there, since you can easily walk within just 10 minutes from the town center.

-There are many signs, or the tourist information centre provides really great maps (and free information) to help guide you!
+There are many signs leading you here, or you can head to the tourist information center which provides really great maps (and free information) to help guide you!

-It costs 30 peso to enter which is about $1 ish.
+It costs 30 pesos to enter, which is about $1.

 If you do decide to swim or take pictures, please make sure you have something waterproof for your camera!

-The main “square” in Valladolid is where all the tour buses stop and there is a little park in the centre which is super cute.
+The main “square” in Valladolid is where all the tour buses stop and there is a little park in the center which is super cute.

-There is also a simple white fountain, which isn’t all that impressive, but it certainly adds to the romantic atmosphere the little square exudes.
+Here we can find a simple white fountain, which whilst it isn’t all that impressive, it does certainly add to the romantic atmosphere the little square exudes.

 You can get an ice cream and lounge on one of the seats, or do what Bradley and I did which was buy a couple of sandwiches and drinks and create our own little picnic.

-Speaking of the main square, dotted around them are a range of fabulous little restaurants.
+Speaking of the main square, along its periphery we’ll find plenty of fabulous little restaurants dotted around.

-You’d think they’d be overpriced considering the location, but they are not.
+You’d think they’d be overpriced considering the location, but they are actually quite inexpensive!

 They also serve up excellent Yucatan cuisine, which I absolutely loved!

-Bradley and I dined in these ones so can recommend them:
+Bradley and I dined in these ones, so we can personally recommend them:

 If there is one thing I love, it's a cute coffee shop.